Infant Jesus of Mechelen: Acquisition by the Louvre Museum

-The history of acquisition and ownership is unknown and unpublished by the Louvre or Parisian authorities.
-The image was acquired from a private collector in September 2009 by the Louvre Endowment Fund.
+The history of the image’s previous ownership is unknown and unpublished by neither the Louvre nor Parisian authorities until its acquisition from a private collector in September 2009 by the Louvre Endowment Fund.
 It underwent polychrome study, xylology inspection, and radiography to confirm its age and the authenticity of its colonial style.
 The image is presently housed in the Louvre Museum under the Department of Sculptures.

-In 2012, several pious American Traditionalist Catholics from Texas and New York petitioned the Louvre Endowment Fund that it purchase and release custody of the image, but this was denied.
-The French magazine La Tribune de l'art featured the image on 16 June 2010 as part of its recentMediaeval acquisitions by the Louvre Museum.
+In 2012, several American Traditionalist Catholics from Texas and New York petitioned the Louvre Endowment Fund that it purchase and release custody of the image, but the request was denied.
+The French magazine La Tribune de l'art featured the image on 16 June 2010 as part of recent Mediaeval acquisitions by the Louvre Museum.